Margarita Madness: Which States Offer Drive-Through Alcohol?

-Every state has drive-through food available, but what about drive-through liquor stores?
+Every state has drive-through food available, but what about drive-through liquor stores where you can stay in your car, truck, or SUV?
 In some areas, alcohol isn’t available after certain times or on certain days.
 Frequently, liquor stores will set up camp right on the line of the town to serve those out of the area.
 Car safety aside, which states allow you to purchase alcohol through a drive-thru window?

 Drive-through alcohol sales make the process quick